BarryClarke/Testing/README.md

 * Responsible for many other statistcal techniques such as [Analysis of Variance](http://leansixsigmadefinition.com/glossary/anova/), [P-value](https://en.wikipedia.org/wiki/P-value), and [Linear discriminant analysis](https://en.wikipedia.org/wiki/Linear_discriminant_analysis)

-### The Iris dataset
+### Fisher's Iris dataset
+* Fisher's Iris data set is a multivariate data set introduced by Ronald Fisher in his 1936 paper *[The use of multiple measurements in taxonomic problems](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x)* as an example of Linear discriminant analysis.
-The Iris dataset contains 3 species of Iris: Iris Setosa, Iris Versicolor, and Iris Virginica.
+* The data set contains 3 species of Iris: Iris Setosa, Iris Versicolor, and Iris Virginica.
 For each specie, 50 samples were gathered and, for each sample, the length and the width of the Sepal and the Petal were measured.
-Thia datset provided the basis for some very interetsing data analysis.

 ## 2. Dataset Summary